claytonwrightmu/PGA-Analysis/notes/Project_Goals.md

        - Early season tournaments may not show accurate + sustainable data
 4. Start drafting how a basic simulation engine would work (inputs → process → outputs)

-These don’t have to be perfect.
-They just need to be real.
+These don’t have to be perfect, just real.

 ---